worldline/angular-security-training/docs/csp/csp-angular.md

   object-src 'none';
   base-uri 'none';
 ```
-Note that using these headers requires you to refactor code that is not compatible with CSP
+Note that using these headers requires you to refactor code that is not compatible with CSP.

 To learn further please check this page: [web.dev/strict-csp/](https://web.dev/strict-csp/)